LBruni98/Network/README.md

 ### Routed Protocols
 Routed Protocols is a protocol where data is routed from one network to another.
 These protocols use an addressing system that can address a particular network and host.
 There are different types of routed protocols, but the common being the IP address.
 The reason for IP being a more valued type of routed protocol is because of the fact that the rest is vanishing due to different issues.

 IPv4 has started running out of addresses due to the population of the world and the devices being manufactured, meaning that there is not enough IPv4 addresses.
 IPv6 is the newer solution where there is a considerable amount of addresses, with more than IPv4.
+Global Unicast is a routable address that can used in the internet, associated with a single node and can identify that node.
+The problem with this protocol is mainly unicast flood, where the data packet that is supposed to be sent off to a single destination is sent to all hosts as a broadcast packet, making this protocol a potential security risk.

+Link local is a computer address that is only effective for communications within the link or the broadcast domain where the host is connected.
+They are not unique beyond a single link and routers can’t forward the packets that have a link-local address.
+A Unique Local Address, or ULA, is an address that is used in IPv6.
+They are not meant to have data routed outside of their province and not allocated at all by an address registry.

 ### Services and Network Applications
 #### FTP